Analytical Methods

 Fluor

-VDLUFA III 17.3.2, VDLUFA VII 2.2.2.1, DIN EN 16279 (ion selective electrode; according to VDLUFA VII 2.2.2.1), BAFU F-7 2017 (DIN 38405-4)
+ISO 11724, VDLUFA III 17.3.2, VDLUFA VII 2.2.2.1, DIN EN 16279 (ion selective electrode; according to VDLUFA VII 2.2.2.1), BAFU F-7 2017 (DIN 38405-4):

 The dried and ground material is ashed and digested with sodium hydroxide.
 The cooled digestion is dissolved in hydrochloric acid with the addition of a complexing agent (TISAB).
-A pH value of 5.5 is then adjusted and the fluoride content is determined using an ion-sensitive electrode.
+A pH value of 5.5 is then adjusted, and the fluoride content is determined using an ion-sensitive electrode.

 Dry matter

-Permitted test methods: dry matter: DIN 51718; VDLUFA III 3.1;
+Permitted test methods: dry matter: ISO 589, DIN 51718, VDLUFA III 3.1:

 A minimum of 50 g of the sample is taken and crushed as necessary, avoiding changes in moisture content.
 5 g of biochar are weighed (±1 mg) and dried at 103°C for 4 h.
 After loading the oven, the drying time does not start until 103°C has been reached exactly.
 After cooling in the desiccator, it is weighed back (±1 mg).